RobTangle/MS-Date-Formatter/README.md

-# MicroService - Timestamps and Dates Formatter
+# Microservice - Timestamps and Dates Formatter

 This microservice was created to give users an easy way to format unix and utc dates, into more than 30 different date and time formats.